department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11.md

 - Up to 36 months of education benefits, in most cases payable for 15 years after your release from active duty
 - A percentage-of-maximum-benefit scale based on how much active service you’ve had since September 10, 2001

 **Example:** If you had 90 days of active service since September 10, 2001, you would qualify for 40% of the maximum amount.
-Three years of active service would qualify you for 100% of the benefit.
+If you served for 3 years, you would qualify for 100% of the benefit.

 </div>
 </div>
 </div>

 <div itemscope itemtype="http://schema.org/Question">
- <h3 itemprop="name">How do I know how much of my Post-9/11 GI Bill benefits are left?</h3>
+ <h2 itemprop="name">How do I know how much of my Post-9/11 GI Bill benefits are left?</h2>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">